ISCI 2

 The following laboratories are to carry forward the phase one study:

-Phase 2
+Part 2

-In addition to the two test phases described above a set experiments, coordinated by Peter Zandstra, University of Toronto, will seek to address what components common to the reported growth media are in fact critical hES cell self-renewal.
+In addition to the two test phases described above a set of experiments, coordinated by Peter Zandstra, University of Toronto, will seek to address what components common to the reported growth media are in fact critical hES cell self-renewal.

 Genetic Stability